mariocuomo/encryption_methods/ADFGX cipher/README.md

 REMEMBER: each letter is replaced by the row/column pair.

-Instead of 'ciao' you get 'GF GD AF DF.
+Instead of 'ciao' you get 'GF GD AF DF'.

-Instead of 'come' you get 'GF DF XA XF.
+Instead of 'come' you get 'GF DF XA XF'.

-Instead of 'stai' you get 'FG AD AF GD.
+Instead of 'stai' you get 'FG AD AF GD'.

 The final string is GF GD AF DF GF DF XA XF FG AD AF GD.